-1. Importance of Adding Video Conference
+- Importance of Adding Video Conference

 Video technology has long been helpful in almost every sector of business, including the legal industry.
 From engaging new clients, or communicating with existing clients, video conference technology has been on the rise for some time now.

-The practical result of the Coronavirus is that most law firms have either two options: (1) They can continue to communicate with potential clients or clients in-person regardless (which is a health risk to all); or (2) they can do all of their communication over the phone.
+The practical result of the Coronavirus is that most law firms have either two options: (1) They can continue to communicate with potential clients or clients in person regardless (which is a health risk to all), or (2) they can do all of their communication over the phone.
 The problem with the phone is the inability to see the other person.
 This can be a hindrance to all forms of effective communication.
 The hindrance can be particularly true as it relates to retaining new clients.

 Many potential clients are leery of hiring a lawyer they have not met.
-Many want to see the lawyer they would be hiring in-person.
-They want to see facial expressions, body expressions, engagement and the overall presentation.
+Many want to see the lawyer they would be hiring in person.
+They want to see facial expressions, body expressions, engagement, and the overall presentation.
 Potential clients also want to know if they feel a personal connection with their lawyer.
 For all of these reasons, it can be hard for any prospective client to feel good enough about a phone call with a lawyer to pull the trigger on hiring that lawyer.

 Audio conferencing or calls alone can also have some potential security concerns.
-Specifically, if you cannot see the person you are talking to, you do not always know where they are at during the conversation.
+Specifically, if you cannot see the person you are talking to, you do not always know where they are during the conversation.
 In other words, they could be in a public place where others can hear the conversation.
-You also do not always know if the call is on speaker phone where others are able to hear what is being said.
+You also do not always know if the call is on speaker phone where others can hear what is being said.
 In contrast, if video conferencing is utilized, you can generally see where the client or potential is at during the conversation.
 It is also easier to tell if somebody else is present.

 On March 31, 2020, the federal judiciary issued an order authorizing the use of video-audio access during the COVID-19 Pandemic.
 The order states the following in pertinent part:

-In order to address health and safety concerns in federal courthouses and courtrooms, the Judicial Conference of the United States has temporarily approved the use of video and teleconferencing for certain criminal proceedings and access via teleconferencing for civil proceedings during the COVID-19 national emergency.
+To address health and safety concerns in federal courthouses and courtrooms, the Judicial Conference of the United States has temporarily approved the use of video and teleconferencing for certain criminal proceedings and access via teleconferencing for civil proceedings during the COVID-19 national emergency.

 The CARES Act provides that the authorization of video and telephone conferencing will end 30 days after the date on which the national emergency ends, or the date when the Judicial Conference finds that the federal courts are no longer materially affected, whichever is earlier.